 But there's something else involved in helping people who are overwhelmed in life.
-They need an exhortation, as verses 1-3 provide.
+They need an exhortation-as verses 1-3 provide.
 But they also need an explanation, and that's what verses 4-13 contribute.

 Suffering isn't quite so bad if we can see it as meaningful.
 We want to know, "What's the purpose of this hardship I'm facing?"
 We need an explanation, and that's what God's Word offers us next.
-When life gets hard, we tend to forget two truths presented in Hebrews 12:4-13.
+When life gets hard, here's the first of two truths we tend to forget.